San Jose, California: Performing arts

-The city is home to many performing arts companies, including Opera San Jose, Symphony Silicon Valley, Ballet San Jose Silicon Valley, sjDANCEco, The San Jose Symphonic Choir, Children's Musical Theater of San Jose, the San Jose Youth Symphony, the San Jose Repertory Theatre, City Lights Theatre Company, The Tabard Theatre Company, San Jose Stage Company, and the now-defunct American Musical Theatre of San Jose which was replaced by Broadway San Jose in partnership with Team San Jose.
+The city is home to many performing arts companies, including Opera San Jose, Symphony San Jose, Ballet San Jose Silicon Valley, sjDANCEco, The San Jose Symphonic Choir, Children's Musical Theater San Jose, the San Jose Youth Symphony, the San Jose Repertory Theatre, City Lights Theatre Company, The Tabard Theatre Company, San Jose Stage Company, and the now-defunct American Musical Theatre of San Jose which was replaced by Broadway San Jose in partnership with Team San Jose.
 San Jose is also home to the San Jose Museum of Art, one of the nation's premiere Modern Art museums.

 The SAP Center at San Jose is one of the most active venues for events in the world.
 According to Billboard Magazine and Pollstar, the arena sold the most tickets to non-sporting events of any venue in the United States, and third in the world after the Manchester Evening News Arena in Manchester, England, and the Bell Centre in Montreal, Canada, for the period from January 1 – September 30, 2004.

 The annual Cinequest Film Festival in downtown has grown to over 60,000 attendees per year, becoming an important festival for independent films.
 The San Francisco Asian American Film Festival is an annual event, which is hosted in San Francisco, Berkeley, and Downtown San Jose.
 Approximately 30 to 40 films are screened in San Jose each year at the Camera 12 Downtown Cinemas.
 The San Jose Jazz Festival is another of many events hosted throughout the year.

 The Ira F. Brilliant Center for Beethoven Studies houses the largest collection of Ludwig van Beethoven in the world, outside of Europe, and is the only institution of its kind in North America.

 Sports

 San Jose is home to the San Jose Sharks of the NHL, the San Jose Barracuda of the AHL, and the San Jose Earthquakes of Major League Soccer.
 The Sharks and the Barracuda play in the SAP Center at San Jose.
 The Earthquakes built an 18,000 seat new stadium that opened in March 2015.
 San Jose was a founding member of both the California League and Pacific Coast League in minor league baseball.
 San Jose currently fields the San Jose Giants, a Low-A affiliate of the San Francisco Giants.

-San Jose has "aggressively wooed" the Oakland Athletics to relocate to San Jose from nearby Oakland, and the Athletics in turn have said that San Jose is their "best option", but the San Francisco Giants have thus far exercised a veto against this proposal.
-In 2013, the city of San Jose sued Major League Baseball for not allowing the Athletics to relocate to San Jose.
-On October 5, 2015, the United States Supreme Court rejected San Jose's bid on the Athletics.